jvo203/fits_web_ql/README.md

 http://jvo.nao.ac.jp/~chris/fitswebql.html

-# How to get started
+# How to Get Started
 clone the fits_web_ql project onto your computer with the git tool:

 cd <your_projects_folder>